 Declared a city landmark in 1989, the limestone mansion is only one of seven remaining manor homes along the inner-portion of Lake Shore Drive.
 Many features of the original design are intact, including grand salon-sized formal rooms, elaborate plaster ceilings, carved stone mantelpieces and wood paneling on the interior.

 Blair was the son of an early Chicago hardware merchant, and she was a niece of Cyrus McCormick, inventor of the mechanical reaper.
 Their son William founded what's now Chicago-based financial services firm William Blair.

 If you're ready to join your fellow surgeons in the largest global community of your peers, click below to fill out an application!

-We have the oldest and most-respected peer-reviewed medical journal in the industry.
+We have most-respected peer-reviewed medical journal in the industry.
 Learn more on how to publish with us today!

 Want to contribute to our ongoing projects and the international community of surgeons?
-Click below to make a donation today!
+Click below to make a donation!